-As of June 30, 2023 equity amounts to CZK 786,475 thsnd. (in 2022 CZK 795,269 thsnd.).
+As of June 30, 2023 equity attributable to the owners of the parent company amounts to CZK 285,377 thsnd. (in 2022 CZK 359,326 thsnd.).

-Management reviewed whether the application of the going concern assumption was justified by the company's financial statements.
-The management also took into consideration making this review the existing financial performance and operational cash flows of the group throughout the year 2023.
+Management reviewed whether the application of the going concern assumption was justified by these company's financial statements.
+The management also took into consideration making this review the existing financial performance of the group through-out the year 2023.

 The management is aware of bonds in the amount of CZK 210,000 thsnd. maturing in October 2023.
-For the purposes of the maturing bonds payment, the group prepared a bond program (approved by the Czech National bank on June 17, 2023).
-A new emission was issued under the bond program in the total nominal amount of CZK 500,000 thsnd. (for the purposes of settlement bonds maturing in October 2023 and for further development of business activities).
-As of the date of preparation of the financial statement the bonds in a total nominal amount of approximately CZK 495,000 thsnd. were sold.
+For the purposes of paying the maturing bonds, the Group prepared a bond program for bond emissions in the total amount of CZK 1,000,000 thsnd. (approved by the Czech National Bank on June 17, 2023).
+A new emission was issued under the bond program in the total nominal amount of CZK 500,000 thsnd. (for the purposes of settling the bonds maturing in October 2023 and for further development of business activities).
+As of the date of preparation of the financial statement, bonds in the total nominal amount of approx. CZK 495,000 thsnd. were sold.

-The Management is aware of a negative value of the net working capital as of June 30, 2023 and cash flows from the operating activities for the half-year preceding June 30, 2023.
+The Management is aware of the negative value of the net working capital as of June 30, 2023.
 The negative working capital relates, among other things, to the fact that the whole portfolio of investment property is classified under non-current assets, although a part of it is to be sold in the following period.
-However, as it is not certain which specific items of the investment property would be disposed of and what would be the total amount, they are all classified under non-current assets.
+However, as it is not certain which specific items of the investment property would be disposed of, and what would be the total amount, they are all classified under non-current assets.

-The opinion of the management is that there is no discontinuity and that the preparation of the financial statements on a going concern basis is justified.
+The opinion of the management is that there is discontinuity, and that the preparation of the financial statements on a going concern basis is justified.